survivejs/react-book/manuscript/08_building_kanban.md

 Technically it's redundant.
 It would be safe to exclude the file through a check at *HtmlWebpackPlugin* template.
 But this solution is good enough for the project.
 Ideally Webpack shouldn't generate these files at all.

+T> In the future we might be able to avoid this problem by using `[contenthash]` placeholder.
+It's generated based on file content (i.e., CSS in this case).
+Unfortunately it doesn't work as expected when the file is included in a chunk as in our original setup.
+This issue has been reported as [Webpack issue #672](https://github.com/webpack/webpack/issues/672).

 ## Analyzing Build Statistics

 Analyzing build statistics is a good step towards understanding Webpack better.
 We can get statistics from it easily and we can visualize them using a tool.
 This shows us the composition of our bundles.